msagca/kuki/README.md

 # Learning OpenGL

-This is where I experiment with `OpenGL` as I follow the tutorials at https://learnopengl.com.
+This is where I experiment with `OpenGL`.

 ## How to Build